logo

 Ottawa University

 Ottawa University is a Christian institution that offers several online counseling degree programs.
 At the undergraduate level, a 124-credit Bachelor of Science (BS) in Addiction Counseling can be completed fully online.
-A Master of Science (MS) in Counseling is also available with six concentrations: Christian Counseling; Expressive Arts Therapy; Gerocounseling; Professional Counseling; Treatment of Trauma, Abuse, and Deprivation and Addiction Counseling.
+A Master of Science (MS) in Addiction Counseling is also available in addition to a Master of Arts (MA) in Counseling with three possible concentrations: Expressive Arts Therapy; Gerocounseling; and Treatment of Trauma, Abuse, and Deprivation.
 Both addiction counseling programs are designed to meet state educational requirements to become a Licensed Addictions Counselor (LAC).
 Students should confirm if the other concentration curriculums will meet state requirements for the type of counseling licensure sought before enrolling.
 Online classes are offered in eight-week blocks through asynchronous methods.
-Ottawa University also offers credit for prior learning, work or life experience, or military service.
+Ottawa University also offers credit for prior learning, work or life experience, and military service.

 Washburn University

-Washburn University offers degrees and certificates for students interested in completing the coursework required to become a Licensed Addiction Counselor (LAC) in Kansas.
-A 120-credit Bachelor of Applied Science (BAS) in Human Services with a concentration in Addiction Counseling is offered through online methods, hybrid methods, or at the Topeka campus.
+Washburn University offers degrees and certificates for students interested in completing the coursework required to become Licensed Addiction Counselors (LACs) in Kansas.
+A 120-credit Bachelor of Applied Science (BAS) in Human Services with a concentration in Addiction Counseling is offered fully online or in a hybrid format.
 The program requires a general education core, human services core, specialized addiction counseling courses, and electives.
 Students who already have a bachelor’s degree can complete an online 33-credit undergraduate Certificate in Addiction Counseling that includes the required coursework for the LAC credential.
 A two-year, 36-credit Master of Arts (MA) in Human Services with a concentration in Addiction Counseling is also available online with supervised work experience completed in the student’s home community.
-This program meets the coursework for the Licensed Masters Addiction Counselor (LMAC) and Licensed Clinical Addiction Counselor (LCAC) credentials in Kansas.
+This program meets the coursework requirements for the Licensed Masters Addiction Counselor (LMAC) and the Licensed Clinical Addiction Counselor (LCAC) credentials in Kansas.
+Washburn also offers a fast-track option that allows students to earn a combined BAS and MA in Family and Human Services with a concentration in Addiction Counseling in five years.

 References: